iTwin/itwinjs-core/CONTRIBUTING.md

 We'd love to accept your contributions to iTwin.js.
 There are just a few guidelines you need to follow.

+### Branch Naming Policy

+We recommend putting your github username, followed by a succinct branch name that reflects the changes you want to make.
+Eg. ` git checkout -b "<gh_username>/cleanup-docs"`
 ### Contributor License Agreement (CLA)

 A [Contribution License Agreement with Bentley](https://gist.github.com/imodeljs-admin/9a071844d3a8d420092b5cf360e978ca) must be signed before your contributions will be accepted.
 Upon opening a pull request, you will be prompted to use [cla-assistant](https://cla-assistant.io/) for a one-time acceptance applicable for all Bentley projects.